meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 )
 -
 ## General Spellcasting Changes
+### Prepared Spellcasters gain Spell Substitution
+All prepared spellcasters may spend 10 minutes to swap a spell out, as the Wizard's Spell Substitution Thesis from the CRB.

 ### Spell slots
 New terms: **"Base Minimum"** and **"Base Maximum"**.
 The Base Minimum is the lowest number of spells a character has per spell level, and the Base Maximum is the highest.
 Under normal rules, a Wizard has 2 as their base minimum, and 3 at their base maximum -- Plus one depending on their school.
 The following changes use these terms to define across the board changes of that style.